GP-Stanley/udemy-learning/grafana-prometheus/grafana.md

 <br>

-# Section 4: Workspace Setup, CloudWatch Integration, Workspace Handling, and Access Controls
+# Workspace Setup, CloudWatch Integration, Workspace Handling, and Access Controls

 # Grafana Workspace Setup
 A workspace in Grafana refers to the setup and configuration environment where users, teams, and dashboards are managed.